raiden-network/raiden/docs/rest_api.rst

   :statuscode 200: For successful query
   :statuscode 400: If the provided query string is malformed
-  :statuscode 404: If the channel does not exist
   :statuscode 409: If the given block number or token_address arguments are invalid
   :statuscode 500: Internal Raiden node error